matchadolly/Bean/README.md

 ### 3.3 Setting the software up
 1. Configure basic software stuff and connect to GitHub to sync files to a folder in your repo.
 [Code](https://github.com/matchadolly/Bean/blob/main/4%20%E2%80%A2%20Software%20configs).
 2. Now all the project files can be edited in your folder in your GitHub repo!
 Mine is [RaspberryBean](https://github.com/matchadolly/Bean/tree/main/RaspberryBean).
+3. After saving main.py, you should make it executable with `chmod +x ~/bean/main.py`.

 ## 4. Current status
 - I have connected to GitHub and am working on the actual codey stuff!
 You can see what's going on by checking the [RaspberryBean](https://github.com/matchadolly/Bean/tree/main/RaspberryBean) folder; it is synced with the Pi.